cppmf/GitInfo.cmake/README.md

 ---------|------------
-GIT_DIR | path to the project .git directory GIT_IS_DIRTY | whether or not the working tree is dirty GIT_HEAD_BRANCH | name of the brack associated te HEAD GIT_REVISION_HASH | current HEAD sha hash
+GIT_DIR | path to the project .git directory GIT_IS_DIRTY | whether or not the working tree is dirty GIT_HEAD_BRANCH | name of the branch associated to HEAD GIT_REVISION_HASH | current HEAD sha hash
 GIT_REVISION | shorten version of GIT_REVISION_HASH
 GIT_REVISION_NAME | name associated to GIT_REVISION_HASH